 The heart of this method: the bed of embers.

-1. Let your fire build until you have a good pile of red, lasting embers.
+1. Let your fire grow until you get a good pile of red and lasting embers.

-2. Then push the active fire towards the edge of the hearth.
+2. Next, push the active fire towards the periphery of the hearth.

 3. In the center, leave only the embers.

-This is where you will place your cauldron, hanging or standing.
+This is where you will place your cauldron, either suspended or placed on a surface.

-So, the fire burning on the periphery serves to supply the center with embers according to your needs.
+Thus, the fire burning on the periphery serves to supply the center with embers as needed.

 4. Gentle heat, no flames

-Never place your pot directly in the flames.
+Never put your cauldron directly into the flames.

-→ The temperature is far too high for slow cooking.
+→ The temperature there is far too high for slow cooking.

-→ You risk burning the food on the bottom, making it stick, and ruining the flavor of the dish.
+→ You risk burning the food at the bottom, causing it to stick, and ruining the flavor of the dish.

-(Note: for bread it's different, you need to obtain a high temperature, like in an oven.)
+( Note : for bread it's different, you need to reach a high temperature, like in an oven.)

 ✅ What you need:

-A well-distributed bed of embers under the cauldron
+A bed of embers evenly distributed under the cauldron

-An active hearth on the outskirts to provide new embers
+An active fire on the periphery to provide new embers

 Constant control: add or remove embers as needed

-Result : slow cooking, which develops all the flavors.
+The result : a slow cooking process that develops all the flavors.